QCOIN-LAB/quartex/README.md

 ## QUARTEX

-**quantum-inspired neural network for text** with minimal implementation
+**QUAntum-inspiRed neural network for TEXt** with minimal implementation